 FIELD RESEARCH, LECTURES, AND EXERCISES

-The spectacular reefs, turquoise waters, and island community of South Caicos serve as the laboratory for our studies and field work.
-Students snorkel or SCUBA, gaining valuable field experience using transects and other techniques for population sampling and long-term monitoring, and learn interview and other stakeholder engagement techniques to examine social questions.
-Potential research sites, field exercises, and trips in our summer programs include:
+The spectacular reefs, turquoise waters, and island community of South Caicos serve as the laboratory for studies and field work.
+Students snorkel or SCUBA, gaining valuable field experience using transects and other techniques for population sampling and long-term monitoring, and learn stakeholder engagement techniques to examine policy questions.
+Potential research sites, field exercises, and excursions in these summer programs include:

-- Skills workshops, including stakeholder facilitation techniques and science dissemination practice
+- Skills workshops, including stakeholder engagement techniques and science dissemination practice

 COMMUNITY FOCUSOur program in South Caicos is oriented toward helping the community conserve its natural resources and develop sustainably.
 With our field station located within the community of South Caicos, SFS students enjoy a warm welcome into the community.
 There are opportunities to interview fishermen and other residents during academic projects, learn about the local culture, and participate in sporting events and community service projects.